 Brig.
-Gen. Orlando Salinas, Deputy Commanding General, United States Army South
+Gen. Richard J. Torres, Deputy Commanding General, Director of Army Reserve Engagement Cell, United States Army South

 Brig.
-Gen. Orlando Salinas Deputy Commanding General United States Army South Fort Sam Houston/Joint Base San Antonio, Texas
+Gen. Richard J. Torres, Deputy Commanding General, Director of Army Reserve Engagement Cell United States Army South Fort Sam Houston/Joint Base San Antonio, Texas

 Brigadier General Richard J. Torres was selected and assigned as the Deputy Commanding General and Director, AREC of U.S. Army South (ARSOUTH), Fort Sam Houston, Texas, on 15 May 2015.
 Previously, he was the Deputy Commanding General of the 80th Training Command (TASS).
 As the DCG, he provided leadership and oversight to the command’s 3 one-star divisions, and 14 primary training centers located across the United States to include Hawaii and Puerto Rico.